So is Robert Parker.

 But could it also have something to do with the fact that, even in this era of the citizen critic, my 40 years of visiting vineyards, listening to winemakers, watching trends emerge, making comparisons and seeing wines evolve from barrel to decades in bottle might just be regarded as worth something? — Jancis Robinson, The Financial Times September 4th, 2015

 Jamie Goode is wrong in that his opinion, or final pronouncements on wine, is better.
 No one really cares if he picks up apricots and quince aromas or finds a wine to be exceptionally well balanced.
 Opinions are just the holiday wrapping around the package.
-Some packages can be more skillfully wrapped than others but really anyone with some tape and paper can wrap a package or deliver an opinion about wine.
+Some packages are more skillfully wrapped than others.
+But really anyone with some tape and paper can wrap a package or deliver an opinion about wine.

 The value in anyone’s opinion peters out when the subjectivity of taste comes in.
 What might be a fabulous wine to one person could be just “meh” or even downright awful to another.
 Wine drinkers do not need wine experts to tell them what is good.
 Instead, show us why you think its good.